• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-Welcome to teff chocolate cake, which may just be your new favorite chocolate cake recipe.
-This is a deceptively simple gluten-free chocolate cake that's rich and tender from melted chocolate and a secret ingredient: ice water.
-I was inspired to create this cake after reading a recipe from the classic Fannie Farmer Cookbook, chose a combination of teff and almond flour to make it beautifully moist and gluten-free.
+Welcome to chocolate teff cake, which may just be your new favorite chocolate cake recipe.
+This is a deceptively simple gluten-free chocolate cake that's rich and tender thanks to the addition of melted chocolate and a secret ingredient: ice water.
+It goes amazingly well with any frosting you choose to slather it with (try the optional frosting in the recipe card, or try my suggestions lower down in this post).

-Teff flour is a wonderful naturally gluten-free whole-grain flour that pairs perfectly with chocolate.
-I like to balance the teff flour with a bit of almond flour to build a beautifully soft gluten-free crumb that's not overly sweet.
-The cake is topped with one of my favorite frostings, a fluffy, whipped chocolate ganache.
+Teff flour is a wonderful, naturally gluten-free whole-grain flour that pairs perfectly with chocolate.
+I like to balance teff flour with a bit of almond flour to build a soft yet sturdy gluten-free crumb.
+You can top this cake with whatever frosting your heart desires.
 It's an absolute winner!

-• Naturally gluten-free.
+• It's naturally gluten-free.
 The simple duo of teff and almond flour keeps this cake always gluten-free.
+And, it's easy to make flour substitutions if needed.

-• Sturdy yet tender crumb.
+• A sturdy yet tender crumb.
 Teff flour is one of the heartier gluten-free flours, which makes it a nice complement to dark chocolate.
 The almond flour lends moisture and structure to produce a tender crumb that's never dry.

 • Almost a one-bowl cake.
 In a pinch, you could certainly dump the dry ingredients straight into the butter-and-sugar base, making this into a one-bowl chocolate cake if you're short on time.
 But even if you don't, it's a super quick batter to put together, meaning you can have a delicious chocolate cake fast!